The Best Little Book of Preserves & Pickles

 — Newsweek

-If you like the aromas of fresh breads, cookies and cakes, In My Father's Bakery by Marvin Korman is to die for.
-Not only is Marvin Korman a world-class storyteller, he is an accomplished home bread baker who has converted recipes for star bakery treats and rolls into ones home cooks can follow.
+If you like the aromas of fresh breads, cookies and cakes, In My Father's Bakery by Marvin Korman is for you.The late Marvin Korman was a world-class storyteller and an accomplished home bread baker who has converted recipes for star bakery treats and rolls into ones home cooks can follow.
 Have a look.
 Have a taste.
 In a word, Enjoy!

 This recipe yields 50-60 cookies